 Spills, spots, or stains must be treated as soon as possible to avoid permanent damage to the fabrics.
 If a spill occurs, blot the fluid with a dry towel, do not rub the spill as rubbing might cause the liquid to "set" in the fabric and cause a stain.
 When attempting to clean a spot or stain, always start from the outside and work inward to avoid spreading the stain further.
 Some stains or soils are extremely difficult or impossible to be removed completely.
 These stains must receive immediate professional attention.
-Spills, spots, stains, or soiled areas are the responsibility of the owner and are not covered by Tiffin Motorhomes Limited Warranty.
+Spills, spots, stains, or soiled areas are the responsibility of the owner and are not covered by Tiffin Motor Homes Limited Warranty.

-When cleaning the upholstery and fabric of the motorhome, do not use lacquer thinner, nail polish remover, laundry soaps, or bleach.
+the motorhome, do not use lacquer thinner, nail polish remover, laundry soaps, or bleach.
 Never use carbon tetrachloride or gasoline for cleaning purposes.
 These substances might cause damage to the materials being cleaned and most are highly flammable.